-As a business are you aware that in Australia more than 75% of Australians between the age of 15-65 currently own a smartphone.
+As a business are you aware that in Australia more than 75% of Australians between the age of 15-and 65 currently own a smartphone?
 This is expected to rise to 93% by 2018 when it is likely that virtually all mobile phones will have smartphone functionality built into them.

-Are you aware that Australians spend on average 4.1 hours of our leisure time in front of screens each day.
+Are you aware that Australians spend on average 4.1 hours of their leisure time in front of screens each day?

 Smartphones have become an indispensable part of our daily lives.
 Smartphone penetration has risen to 52% of the population and these smartphone owners are becoming increasingly reliant on their devices.
 58% access the Internet every day on their smartphone and most never leave home without it.

 Implication: Businesses that make mobile a central part of their strategy will benefit from the opportunity to engage the new constantly connected consumer.

 Smartphones have transformed consumer behaviour.
 Mobile search, video, app usage and social networking are prolific.
 Smartphone users are multi-tasking their media with 80% using their phone while doing other things such as watching TV (48%).